Metehan120/rsmalloc/benchmarks/benchmarks.md

 show the RSS/time delta THP handling makes on its own.
 See the raw file for those rows.

+`mimalloc-bench`'s `lean` test is currently broken in this environment and is excluded from this snapshot; it will be added back soon enough.

 ## Test Environment

 This snapshot was collected with `mimalloc-bench` on: